 - sharp-eyed attention to gritty detail

-- an irreverent stance
+- stories take an irreverent stance

 - minimalist — Americans use the term ‘minimalism’ whereas English scholars more often use the phrase ‘dirty realism’ to describe the same thing.
 Dirty realism is on the realism spectrum (which also includes naturalism, social realism, magical realism, surrealism and metaphysical realism).
 If you don’t think Annie Proulx’s stories quite fit the term ‘magical realism’, you might use the word ‘minimalism’ or ‘dirty realism’ instead.
 Dirty realism is a term coined by the Granta magazine guy.

 - lapidary (relating to the engraving, cutting, or polishing of stones and gems — here meaning ‘very carefully crafted’)